 - In England and Northern Ireland, first-time buyers only pay Stamp Duty Land Tax on properties worth more than £300,000.
 Use the Stamp Duty Land Tax calculator to discover how much you’d have to pay.

 - In Scotland, first-time buyers only pay Land and Buildings Transaction Tax on properties worth more than £175,000.
 See the Land and Buildings Transaction Tax calculator to find out more.

 First-time buyers in Wales pay the same as other buyers, which means you’ll pay Land Transaction Tax if the property is worth £180,000 or more.
 The Land Transaction Tax calculator can help you to work out what you’ll need to pay.

-Booking fees, also known as reservation or application fees, have to be paid when you apply for a mortgage – by paying the fee, you’re booking the mortgage rate while your mortgage goes through.
-If the mortgage is declined, you won’t get your money back.
-They’re typically around £99-250, but not all lenders charge them.
+Booking fees, also known as reservation or application fees, have to be paid when you apply for a mortgage.
+By paying the fee, you're booking the mortgage rate while your mortgage goes through.
+If your lender then doesn’t accept your mortgage application, you won't get your money back.
+They're typically around £99-250, but not all lenders charge them.

 Mortgage arrangement fees are charged on some mortgage deals and can be over £2,000.
 You can usually choose to pay the fee upfront or add it to your loan.
 The latter option is more expensive, though, as you’ll pay interest on the fee.

 If you use a mortgage broker to help you choose your mortgage deal, there may be a fee to pay.
 This could be anything up to around £500, although some will be paid commission by the lender, which means the service is effectively fee-free to you.

 If you’re getting a mortgage, your lender will insist you have a valuation so it can check how much the property is worth before deciding how much to lend you.
 Expect to pay anything between £150 and £1,500, depending on the value of your property.
 Some lenders offer to waive the fee as an incentive.